jelastic-jps/rocket-chat/README.md

 <img src="images/rocketchat.png" width="200">
 </p>

-Rocket.Chat may be installled on Jelastic PaaS which supports Java, PHP, Node.js, Ruby, Python, Docker and Kubernetes, available as public, private on-premise, virtual private, hybrid and multi-cloud.
+Rocket.Chat may be installed on [Jelastic PaaS](https://jelastic.com/) which supports Java, PHP, Node.js, Ruby, Python, Docker and Kubernetes, available as public, private on-premise, virtual private, hybrid and multi-cloud.

-It is installed automatically from as an application based on prebuilt Docker containers maintained by Rocket.Chat team
+Rocket.Chat is installed automatically as an application based on prebuilt Docker containers maintained by Rocket.Chat team.

 ## Rocket.Chat Deployment to the Cloud